ChrisDuffley/stationPlaylist/readme.md

 Important: SPL Controller layer commands are disabled if NVDA is running in secure mode.

-The available SPL Controller commands are:
+The available SPL Controller commands are (some commands support speak on demand):

 * P: Play the next selected track.
 * U: Pause or unpause playback.